 He was, in fact, a woman!

-Margaret was born in 1795 in Cork and lived at a time when women were neither allowed a formal education nor allowed to practice most professions.
+Margaret was born in 1795 in Cork and lived when women were neither allowed a formal education nor allowed to practice most professions.
 Of course, Margaret would have none of it.
 Because she had dared to dream, Margaret graduated from the University of Edinburgh Medical School in 1812 as James Barry and became a renowned doctor of medicine in London.

 2. MARY ROBINSON